andresbeltran98/LiveStockScreener/README.md

 ```
 Will return a list of all the stocks whose name includes the word “intel”

+## Documentation
+Documentation is offered under doc/index.html <br>
+Or you can see it [here](http://htmlpreview.github.io/?https://github.com/andresbeltran98/HuffmanCompressor/blob/master/doc/index.html)

 ## Author
 * Andres Beltran - B.S.
 Computer Science candidate.
 CWRU 2021